 King Winter’s Tale

-We are delighted to announce that King Winter will be performing for Playgroup, Kindergarten, and Class 1 during school time.
-He will visit each Class bubble separately and spread some Christmas cheer wherever he goes.
+We are delighted to announce that King Winter will be performing for the older pupils in Kindergarten, and Classes 1 and 2 during school time.

 Versions of this traditional story are often told in Steiner Waldorf schools in the winter months, loosely based around Elsa Beskowand’s ‘Ollie’s Ski Trip’.